Last Updated on January 30, 2023 by Snorkel Ken

 Choosing a camera that allows different housing allows for more options and flexibility.
 If you aren’t sure how “into” underwater photography you want to get, getting different housing options allows you to expand in the future.
 However, if you know you will be super casual about it, default housing works just fine.
 Typically if you want flexible housing, DSLR cameras come with more options.

 However, those shopping around for an underwater camera will also want to keep in mind that housing should be functional and not just a way to get additional add-ons.
 Typically you can tell by just looking at it, but you should be sure that you have access to all essential buttons so that you can actually use them.

 You definitely don’t need to fall into the same megapixel hype that has dominated the camera phone industry these days when buying an underwater camera.
 Double the megapixels does not mean double the resolution, in fact, it only increases resolution by about 40%.
-So higher megapixels does not mean better quality.
-A better image quality is actually dictates by the sensor size.
+So higher megapixels do not mean better quality.
+Better image quality is actually dictated by the sensor size.
 Larger sensors, like those you get with DSLR cameras, mean that each individual pixel is larger and records more data, so thus, better image quality.

 It seems many more informed consumers have caught on to this little tidbit, which is why newer camera models often have less megapixels than older models in the same brand.
 It is because they instead put in better sensors.

 You know what they say, size matters.
 To some, it matters most of all.
 If you are already hauling a dive bag with half a ton of stuff around, the last thing you need is some unwieldy camera to weigh you down.
 However, these days, underwater cameras come in all sizes, with some even small enough to fit into a pocket while still taking good pictures.
 Lighter housing has also had a lot to do with this, too.
 However, the smaller the camera, the fewer features it will have.